ZakariaLabban/ai-fashion-advisor/README.md

 # AI Fashion Advisor

-> **IMPORTANT:** The project now uses a single `.env` file in the root directory instead of multiple .env files.
-Previously, separate .env files existed in `reco_data_iep`, `text2image_iep`, and `virtual_tryon_iep` directories.
-If you're migrating from a previous version, combine all environment variables into one file.

 A comprehensive system that combines computer vision and artificial intelligence to provide fashion analysis, virtual try-on, personalized style advice, and clothing recommendations.

 ## Overview